veillette/physics-book/contents/ch31SubstructureOfTheNucleus.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Verify that a  $$ 2.3 \times 10^{17}  \text{kg} $$
- mass of water at normal density would make a cube 60 km on a side, as claimed in [[link]](#example).
+ mass of water at normal density would make a cube 60 km on a side, as claimed in [[Example 1]](#Example1).
 (This mass at nuclear density would make a cube 1.0 m on a side.)

 </div>
 <div class="solution">